-Limitations on the use of this power of eminent domain were added in 2006 Public Chapter 863.
+There are limitations on the use of the power of eminent domain.
 Private use or the indirect public benefits resulting from private economic development and private commercial enterprise, including increased tax revenue and increased employment opportunity, are generally excluded from the definition of public use for which this power may be used.
 However, the following designated purposes are excepted and allowed even if there are private benefits:

 --The acquisition of any interest in land for a road, bridge, or other public transportation project.

 --The acquisition of any interest in land necessary to the function of a utility, common carrier or any entity authorized to exercise the power of eminent domain under Title 65.

---The acquisition of property by a housing authority or community development agency for urban renewal or redevelopment under Title 13, Chapters 20 and 21.
+--The acquisition of property by a housing authority or community development agency for urban renewal or redevelopment in a blighted area under Title 13, Chapters 20 and 21.

 --Private use that is incidental to a public use if no land is condemned primarily to convey or permit the incidental private use.